 For more information and contact details for The Football League Trust please visit www.FLTrust.com

-The Football League (currently known as the npower Football League) is comprised of three divisions - the npower Championship, npower League 1 and npower League 2 - with 24 teams in each division.
+The Football League (currently known as the Football League) is comprised of three divisions - the Championship, League 1 and League 2 - with 24 teams in each division.
 Each season there are 1,656 regular season matches (552 per division) with 15 end-of-season Play-Off Matches, including 3 finals at Wembley.
 The competition was established in 1888 and is the world's oldest league football competition.
-Attendances across The Football League were over 16 million last season for the eighth consecutive season.
+Attendances across The Football League totalled more than 15.5 million, making it the most attended sporting competition in the UK.
 The Championship itself is the fourth most watched division in Europe.

 Football League Cup

 The Football League Cup (currently known as the Capital One Cup) was established in 1960.
 It is English football's midweek cup competition, featuring all 72 clubs from The Football League and the 20 Premier League clubs, with 93 matches throughout the season.
 It is the first professional competition of the season to be decided and the winners also receive automatic entry into the following season's UEFA Europa League.
-Recent winners include Manchester United (2009 & 2010), Birmingham City (2011) and Liverpool (2012).
-The competition attracted 1.2 million admissions during the 2011/12 season and cumulative domestic TV audience in excess of 31 million, with matches also shown in 146 different countries around the world.
+Recent winners include Manchester United (2009 & 2010), Birmingham City (2011), Liverpool (2012) and Swansea City (2013).
+The competition attracted 1.2 million admissions during the 2012/13 season and cumulative domestic TV audience in excess of 33 million, with matches also shown in 165 different countries around the world.

 Football League Trophy